Truancy & Teen Court

 San Juan County Teen Court supports the philosophy of breaking the cycle of behavior leading to criminal activity.

-Teen Court is a first time offenders program with alternative sentencing and is run for teens by other teens.
-The misdemeanor sentencing consists of community service, serving jury duty, mandatory drug & alcohol awareness class, well thought out Letters of apology and other educational components such as shoplifting awareness class, Accountability Matters class and Youth In Project Service (Y.I.P.S.), and the graffiti clean-up project.
+Teen Court is a first-time offenders program with alternative sentencing and is run for teens by other teens.
+The misdemeanor sentencing consists of community service, serving jury duty, mandatory drug & alcohol awareness class, well thought out letters of apology and other educational components such as shoplifting awareness class, Accountability Matters class and No Opportunities Wasted (N.O.W.), and the graffiti clean-up project.
 All substance cases will have an assessment, drug testing, possible counseling, and classes.

 Teens are referred to us by the Juvenile Probation and Parole Office, the District Attorney’s Office, and the Farmington, Aztec, Bloomfield and Kirtland Schools.
 Once their sentence is completed the charges will be dismissed from their records and will not be public.